aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/dandi-archive.md

 ## Approval of Users

-By default in DANDI, only users whose emails end in `.edu` are automatically approved -- [for code reference, see here](https://github.com/dandi/dandi-archive/blob/6e72653688a6b45066c04b94a44f830b734887dd/dandiapi/api/views/auth.py#L127).
+By default in {{ instance.name }}, only users whose emails end in `.edu` are automatically approved -- [for code reference, see here](https://github.com/dandi/dandi-archive/blob/6e72653688a6b45066c04b94a44f830b734887dd/dandiapi/api/views/auth.py#L127).

 For all other users, proceed into the Django Admin panel.